 What’s more, Amazon provides an easy-to-use platform for both sellers and buyers, and adds a trusted name to your shoppers’ experience.
 Amazon will also fulfill your orders for you, so it takes a significant amount of stress and responsibility off your hands.
 All you need to do is ship your products to the Amazon warehouse, and they will handle the rest.

 Who Can Benefit From Selling on Amazon Marketplace?

 The Amazon Marketplace can benefit individuals and companies of all sizes in a variety of ways.
 Since you can get your Marketplace account up and running with minimal fuss, it can provide you with a great opportunity to expand your audience and attract new customers quickly, no matter your industry or niche.

 What’s more, this platform is open to everyone, so you don’t need to be a major brand to create a profile.
 This gives any company an opportunity to sell on a national and even a global level.
-For smaller businesses struggling to attract attention with their own websites or physical stores, being able to sell on Amazon Marketplace can make all the difference.
+For smaller businesses struggling to attract attention with their own websites or physical stores, being able to sell online through Amazon Marketplace can make all the difference.
 Larger, well-established business can also benefit, but will probably do better to focus on their own ecommerce sites.

 However, it is important to keep in mind that simply listing your products on this platform probably won’t be enough to bring in significant new business.
 If you truly want to attract new customers and increase sales, you’ll need to be sure you’re setting up your profile correctly and optimizing your product pages (we’ll discuss this in more detail later in this guide).